JohnMayes/100-days-of-code/log.md

 **Today's Progress**: Banged my head up against a wall trying to get some particular elements in my navbar to working how I wished, until I finally figured out it was because of some specific behavior of boostrap nav-items.

 **Thoughts** Bootstrap is handy but definitely has its limitations.
+It makes structuring a website more simple and straightforward, but if there is something specific I want to do, I still have to use CSS.

+### Day 16: Mar.
+9, Friday

+**Today's Progress**: Got the navbar working exactly as I wished using jQuery.
+Learned some in the process.

+**Thoughts** Solving problems feels good.

 <!--
 # 100 Days Of Code - Log